rwbfd/OpenCompetitionV2/README.md

 To run the docker images, use

-`docker run -it --rm --gpus all --ipc=host --shm-size 10g -v /home/user/code:/workspace -p 8888:8888 ranwangmath/opencompetition:0.3`
+`docker run -it --rm --gpus all --ipc=host --shm-size 10g -v /home/user/code:/workspace -p 8888:8888 ranwangmath/opencompetition:1.0`

-**Note that the docker image is HUGE, therefore DO NOT forget to use the --rm flag, or it will eat up the disk space!**
+**Note that the docker image is HUGE.
+Therefore DO NOT forget to use the --rm flag, or it will eat up the disk space!**

 Once inside the image, to use the library (it is not installed by default), use the following command